ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Sheet Music.md

 First words on the sheets are true message

-Find A The White Tree Under Two Stones
+Find Among The White Tree Under Two Stones